momo54/SPARQLLM/README.md

 row : Université Montpellier-II https://www.umontpellier.fr/en/ 16224 Le nombre d'étudiants dans le texte est zéro. row : École d'urbanisme de Paris https://www.eup.fr/ 500 Il n'y a pas de mention du nombre d'étudiants dans le texte fourni.
 ```

-This query retreives universities from Dbpedia, then ask a search engine to find one URL, and ask LLM to extract info from the page content of whose URLs.

 It works, but only one URIs from search engine can be explored.